 – On rare occasions, your details may get confused with someone else with the same, or a very similar, name.

-If you have outstanding debts, it’s sensible to try and address these as quickly as possible, and to prioritise the way that you pay them off.
+If you have outstanding debts, it’s sensible to try and address these as quickly as possible and prioritise how you pay them off.
 This can feel like a daunting process, but there are a few steps that you can take to make the whole thing slightly more straightforward.

 Secondly, work out which of your overdue debts has the highest interest rate.
-These are the debts that are going to cause the most problems in the long run – and are likely to have the highest overall impact on your credit score.
-You should, where possible, prioritise paying these off first.
+These are the debts that will cause the most problems in the long run – and are likely to have the highest overall impact on your credit score.
+So you should, where possible, prioritise paying these off first.

 Thirdly, remember that it is always possible to negotiate with lenders – particularly if you have a steady income and have a loan with a reputable provider.
 Banks and mortgage providers may be willing to arrange a payment plan over time, with structured repayments that can stop your debt spiralling out of control.

 It is also possible to ask creditors not to pass on certain information to reporting bureaus.
 They are under no specific obligation to do so.
-If you have been good at making payments recently, they may be willing to remove or modify certain statements that they have previously made, if you have historically missed payments.
-Similarly, if you have a good track record and miss one payment due to a mistake, they may be willing to accept that you are still reliable, and not put a note on your credit report.
+For example, if you have been good at making payments recently, they may be willing to remove or modify certain statements that they have previously made if you have historically missed payments.
+Similarly, if you have a good track record and miss one payment due to a mistake, they may be willing to accept that you are still reliable and not put a note on your credit report.
 Talk to them calmly and politely, and you might find that they are willing to help.

-Nevertheless, it’s very easy for credit card borrowing to quickly get out of hand.
+Nevertheless, it’s very easy for credit card borrowing to get out of hand quickly.
 There are lots of ways this can happen.
-Many companies will lure borrowers in with attractively low interest rates, or perhaps even 0% interest rates for the first few months.
+Many companies will lure borrowers in with attractively low-interest rates, or perhaps even 0% interest rates for the first few months.
 However, this can quickly rise to 15% or 20% once the introductory offer finishes.
 If you don’t pay the debts off in full, they can build up very quickly, to the extent that they can become unmanageable.
 This is particularly the case if you have multiple credit cards.

 There are lots of different credit cards on the market.
-As we’ve already mentioned, some will have great introductory rates to tempt borrowers in.
-However, when you’re picking your credit card, it’s important to bear a few things in mind.
+As we’ve already mentioned, some will have great introductory rates to tempt borrowers.
+However, it’s important to bear a few things in mind when you’re picking your credit card.

 Making lots of credit card applications in a short space of time can lower your credit rating.
-All credit card applications are listed on your credit report, and having multiple applications close together can be a red flag to potential lenders, as they may assume that you are attempting to put a large amount of credit across several cards, that you would not then be able to repay.
-Some credit card companies will get round this by offering a ‘light touch’ assessment, which means that prior to making a full application, you submit some limited personal details to them, which allow them to make a judgement as to your suitability as a borrower.
-This is not recorded on your credit report, so in theory, it doesn’t have an impact if you make several of these kinds of enquiries – just make sure that you are clear whether it will, or won’t, appear on your credit record each time you make an application.
+This is because all credit card applications are listed on your credit report, and having multiple applications close together can be a red flag to potential lenders, as they may assume that you are attempting to put a large amount of credit across several cards that you would not then be able to repay.
+Some credit card companies will get around this by offering a ‘light touch’ assessment, which means that before making a full application, you submit some limited personal details to them, which allow them to make a judgement as to your suitability as a borrower.
+This is not recorded on your credit report, so in theory, it doesn’t have an impact if you make several of these kinds of enquiries – make sure that you are clear whether it will, or won’t, appear on your credit record each time you make an application.

-A second thing that is worth thinking about, is the benefits you can expect from the card in the period beyond the introductory offer.
-There are several large retailers who also offer credit cards.
+A second thing worth thinking about is the benefits you can expect from the card in the period beyond the introductory offer.
+Several large retailers also offer credit cards.
 There are usually some added incentives for spending money with their company.
-If you tend to do most of your grocery shopping at the same supermarket, or perhaps always buy your petrol from the same place – it may be worth considering whether the long term benefits they offer; such as money off, or loyalty points, may add up over time.
-There are some credit card companies who also offer cashback – which can be an extremely helpful bonus if you are regularly putting reasonably large purchases through on your card.
+For example, if you tend to do most of your grocery shopping at the same supermarket, or perhaps always buy your petrol from the same place – it may be worth considering whether the long term benefits they offer, such as money off, or loyalty points, may add up over time.
+Some credit card companies also offer cashback, which can be a beneficial bonus if you regularly put reasonably large purchases through on your card.

-Ultimately, there is one final piece of advice that is probably the most helpful to think about, if you want to avoid a bad credit score.
+Ultimately, one final piece of advice is probably the most helpful to think about if you want to avoid a bad credit score.
 If you want to get to grips with your credit score, it is important that you can be honest with yourself about how much you are spending – and where exactly it is going.
-There are lots of ways you can do this – whether it’s a helpful smartphone app, or by manually reviewing your spending history on credit and debit cards.
+There are lots of ways you can do this – whether it’s a helpful smartphone app or by manually reviewing your spending history on credit and debit cards.

 If you don’t want to track your spending on an app, you can still find ways to control how much you spend on certain things.
-Try looking at the envelope method – a really simple but helpful budgeting technique, that simply involves putting the amount of cash you have available to spend (after rent and bills) into different envelopes, with each one serving a different purpose (groceries, clothes, going out etc.) Once the money in the envelope has gone it’s a reminder not to spend any more that month.
+Try looking at the envelope method – a really simple but helpful budgeting technique that involves putting the amount of cash you have available to spend (after rent and bills) into different envelopes.
+Each serves a different purpose (groceries, clothes, going out etc.) Once the money in the envelope has gone, it’s a reminder not to spend any more that month.

-By limiting your spending, and living within your means, you will be able to repay debts, rather than taking out additional credit.
-As you pay off any existing debt, and even perhaps start to build some savings, you’re also likely to see an improvement in your credit score, as it should reduce your reliance on loans and credit card debt.
+By limiting your spending and living within your means, you will be able to repay debts rather than taking out additional credit.
+In addition, as you pay off any existing debt and even perhaps start to build some savings, you’re also likely to see an improvement in your credit score, as it should reduce your reliance on bad credit loans and credit card debt.